extract

 --modified-residue TEXT

-Comma-separated residue names (with optional per-residue charge) to treat as amino acids for backbone truncation and charge assignment (e.g., HD1,HD2,HD3 or HD1:0,SEP:-2).
-When a residue is given without a trailing :charge, that residue’s charge defaults to 0 (e.g. in HD1,HD2:-1HD1 gets charge 0 and HD2 gets charge −1).
-The flag as a whole is off by default (empty string).
+Comma-separated residue names (with optional per-residue charge) to treat as amino acids for backbone truncation and charge assignment (e.g. HD1,HD2,HD3 or HD1:0,SEP:-2).
+A residue given without a trailing :charge defaults to charge 0.

 ""